beSyl/Projet3/README.md

 We instantiate a labyrinth from the class 'Labyrinth'.
 We instantiate the MacGyver character (instance 'mac_gyver') from the class 'Hero'.
+We instantiate all Pygame elements (instance 'my_pygame') from the class 'MyPygame'.
 We randomly position 3 objects on the path that MacGyver can traverse.

 A position is determined along the x and y axes (abscissa and ordinate).